-Appendix A - CCTV System Checklist
+Appendix 4 (a) - Surveillance System Checklist

-School Name:
+School Name: Normanby Primary School

-Name and Description of Surveillance System:The purpose andrequirements of the system YES are addressed by the system (i.e. the cameras record the required information).
-Notes: REGULAR CHECKS ENSURE THE SYSYEM COVERS THE REQUIRED AREAS AND FUNCTIONS AS PLANNED The system is still fit for purpose and produces clear images of adequate resolution.
-YES Notes: REGULAR CHECKS ENSURE THE SYSYEM COVERS THE REQUIRED AREAS AND FUNCTIONS AS PLANNED Cameras are sited in effective positions to fulfil YES their task.
-Notes: REGULAR CHECKS ENSURE THE SYSYEM COVERS THE REQUIRED AREAS AND FUNCTIONS AS PLANNED PROFESSIONAL GUIDANCE FROM THE POLICE AND OTHERS WAS USED TO PLAN THE SYSTEM Cameras are positioned so that they avoid capturing the images of persons not visiting the premises and/or neighbouring properties.
-YES Notes: REGULAR CHECKS ENSURE THE SYSYEM COVERS THE REQUIRED AREAS, WHICH ARE ONLY OF THE SCHOOL SITE, AND THEY FUNCTION AS PLANNED There are visible signs YES showing that CCTV is in operation.
+Name and Description of Surveillance System: The purpose and requirements of the system YES are addressed by the system (i.e. the cameras record the required information).
+REGULAR CHECKS ENSURE THE SYSYEM COVERS The system is still fit for purpose and produces clear images of adequate resolution.
+Cameras are sited in effective positions to fulfil YES their task.
+Notes: REGULAR CHECKS ENSURE THE SYSYEM COVERS THE REQUIRED AREAS AND FUNCTIONS AS PLANNED PROFESSIONAL GUIDANCE FROM THE POLICE AND OTHERS WAS USED TO PLAN THE SYSTEM Cameras are positioned so that they avoid capturing YES the images of persons not visiting the premises and/or neighbouring properties.
+Notes: There are visible signs showing that CCTV is in YES operation.
 These signs include: Who operates the CCTV, Their contact details, What the purpose of the CCTV is.
 Notes: SIGNS ARE IN PLACE AROUND THE SITE.
 ON A PROMINENT NOTICEBOARD, CONTACT DETAILS AND PURPOSE OF CCTV IS DISPLAYED.
 CCTV recordings are securely stored and access YES limited.
-Notes: SIGNS ARE IN PLACE AROUND THE SITE.
-ON A PROMINENT NOTICEBOARD, CONTACT DETAILS AND PURPOSE OF CCTV IS DISPLAYED.
+Notes: CCTV RECORDINGS ARE HELD SECURELY AND ACCESS IS LIMITED VIA PASSWORD PROTECTION

-The system has the capability to transfer recordings to law YES enforcement or to fulfil a request for an individual's own personal information.
+T The system has the capability to transfer recordings to law enforcement or to fulfil a request for an individual's own personal information.
 Notes: THE SYSTEM HAS THE CAPABILITY TO TRANSFER RECORDINGS VIA USB TO LAW ENFORCEMENT OR TO FULFIL A REQUEST FOR AN INDIVIDUAL'S OWN PERSONAL INFORMATION.
 The system has a set retention period.
-This YES retention period should only be long enough to fulfil the CCTV's purpose and not longer.
+This retention period should only be long enough to fulfil the CCTV's purpose and not longer.
 Outside of this retention period information should be deleted.
 Notes: STORAGE OF IMAGES IS IN A SECURE AREA OF SCHOOL, WITH LIMITED ACCESS.
-THEY ARE DELETED 30 DAYS.
-The system users should be able to selectively delete YES information still inside the retention period to fulfil the right to erasure.
-Notes: YES WE CAN DELETE SELECTED INFORMATION All operators have been authorised by the YES Notes: Information Asset Owner and have sat their mandatory data protection training.
-Notes.
-The system has been added to the school/MAT's central YES record of surveillance systems.
+THEY ARE DELETED AFTER 30 DAYS.
+The system users should be able to selectively delete information still inside the retention period to fulfil the right to erasure.
+Notes: All operators have been authorised by the Information Asset Owner and have sat their mandatory data protection training.
+RELEVANT TRAINING IS UNDERTAKEN BY THOSE The system has been added to the school/MAT's central record of surveillance systems.
 (This is particularly relevant if there are multiple systems, or they are spread across multiple sites).
+YES Notes: THE CENTRAL RECORD IS WHERE ALL RELEVANT SC

-Notes: Checklist completed by: eviewed and signed by on Asset Owner): Name: Mrs T Hart Job Title: School Business Manager Date:01.10.2022 Name: Mr C Faulkner Job Title: Chief Executive Officer Date: 01.10.2022
+Checklist completed by: Checklist reviewed and signed by (Information Asset Owner): Name: Mrs T Hart Name: Mrs K Pentney Job Title: School Business Manager Job Title: Head Teacher Date:07.10.2024 Date: 07.11.24